jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Include full stacktraces on rejected exception
 - Bugfix: Fixed insertion of deleted tuple
 - Bugfix: Fixed two timing errors on the dynamic grid space partitioner test (#159)
+- Bugfix: Spatial joins are reported that are outside of the query range (#155)

 ### Version 0.9.0 - 02.05.2019
 - New Feature: Added bounding box determination script